Detroit police searching for missing 16-year-old girl

-DETROIT - Detroit Police are searching for missing 16-year-old Osheonia Robinson.
-The teen was last seen leaving school on March 28th in the 2000 block of Cadieux.
+She was last seen leaving school on Thursday, March 28 in the 2000 block of Cadieux.

 Police said Osheonia has gone missing in the past but returned home on her own.